yiphei/yif-AI/encoder_decoder_transformer/README.md

-# Parallel Encoder-Decoder Transformer [WIP readme]
+# Auto-regressive Encoder-Decoder Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Current SOTA LLMs are all decoder-only models.
-Here, a new encoder-decoder transformer variant is presented where encoder and decoder run in parallel, unlike the canonical implementation where they run serially (encoder first and decoder after).
+Here, a new auto-regressive encoder-decoder transformer is presented that outperforms the canonical dencoder-only transformer.

 ## Motivations

-The largest motivation originates from the paradox posed by the attention mechanism attending latent representation of prior tokens when they are solely optimized for next token prediction.
-More concretely, if the latent representation $\mathbf{h}^{l}\_{t}$ of token $\mathbf{x}\_{t}$ is trying to predict the next token $\mathbf{x}\_{t+1}$, then $\mathbf{h}^{l}\_{t}$ shouldn't be **entirely** useful to the latent representation $\mathbf{h}^{l}\_{t+1}$ of the next token (and any $\mathbf{h}^{l}\_{z}$ where $z > t$), which is trying to predict $\mathbf{x}\_{t+2}$.
-Yet, the attention mechanism makes $\mathbf{h}^{l}\_{t}$ attend to the entire $\mathbf{h}^{l}\_{z}$ (though with different weightings) where $z < t$.
-Now, we know empirically that the earlier layers of a decoder-only transformer are less focused on next-token prediction and more on just general understanding, so the latent representation of earlier tokens at these layers is indeed more useful to later tokens.
-Though there is a singular objective function (next token prediction), the attention mechanism implicitly introduces another one: general (contextual) understanding.
-However, there is reason to conjecture that they become less useful at later layers as latent representation becomes increasingly attuned to next token prediction.
-Plausibly, attending to prior tokens at these layers could hurt performance.
-Therefore, it's worth exploring if separating this dual latent representation could improve performance.
+Though transformer models have a singular objective function (next token prediction), the attention mechanism implicitly introduces another one: general (contextual) understanding.
+Indeed, there is empirical evidence that the earlier layers of a model focus more on understanding linguistic features and the later layers more on task-specific features and thus more on prediction.
+In a decoder-only transformer, the model learns when to switch from understanding to predicting.
+In a encoder-decoder model, it is more imposed by design: the encoder does a unmasked attention on the input text and the decoder has to continuosly attend to the encoder's output.
+Therefore, the encoder focuses more on local understanding and the decoder more on prediction.

-In an encoder-decoder model, this dual nature is intrinsically separated.
-The encoder handles general understanding and the decoder handles prediction.
-These run serially in the canonical implementation.
-Instead, the model presented here implements them in parallel.
-The parallel implementation also permits an additional loss on the encoder output.
+The canonical enoder-decoder transformer is used for sequence-to-sequence tasks, like machine translation.
+Instead, the model here is used auto-regressively (both for the encoder and decoder).
+This, along with novel components described in sections that follow, beats the baseline of a decoder-only transformer.

 ## Architecture

-At the high level, the architecture re-implements the canonical encoder-decoder model but in a parallel way.
-Furthermore, novel components were added to exploit the dual & parallel encoder-decoder representation.
+At the high level, the architecture re-implements the canonical encoder-decoder model but for auto-regressive language generation.
+Furthermore, an additional "encoder" loss and a positional embedding operation are added and demonstrate improved performance.

-### Encoder-Decoder layer
+### Encoder-Decoder

-The canonical encoder-decoder transformer first runs the encoder and then the decoder, serially.
-It looks roughly like this
+In the canonical encoder-decoder transformer, the encoder runs once on an input, and then the decoder runs auto-regressively on its own ouput while attending to the encoder output.
+It looks like this

 <div align="center">
   <img src="assets/diagram.png" alt="diagram" width="500">